Robo Advisor News June 2018 – M1 Finance, WiseBanyan, Wealthfront

 The new robo-advisor fintech financial management platforms give you the opportunity to get investment management for less than you could’ve imagined, just a few years ago.
 I remember the 1980’s when 7% mutual fund commissions were common.
 And, it wasn’t unusual to pony up a $40 commission to buy a stock.
 Now you can trade stocks for a few bucks.

 M1 Finance – Adds Lending With Low Rate

 In most cases, folks want to grow their wealth through investing in stocks, bonds and other assets.
 M1 Finance makes investing easy and free, with their access to thousands of ETFs and stocks.
 After you craft your investment portfolio, or choose a pre-made option, M1 Finance manages and rebalances your investments – for free.

 The DIY plus robo-advisor recently introduced M1 Finance Borrow.
 If you already have $10,000 invested in your taxable account you’re eligible for a flexible line of credit at a low interest rate.
 The rate is significantly lower than you’ll pay on your credit card debt.

 This is great if you don’t want to sell your securities to pay for an unexpected expense or to take advantage of another opportunity such as buying income producing real estate.

 There’s no required minimum or payback schedule – borrow and pay back whenever.
 And if you’re a speculator, you can use the loan to invest more money in your M1 Finance ETFs and stocks.
-Just realize that if you pay 3.75% to invest in a portfolio of stocks and funds, and they drop in value, you’ve increased your loss by 3.75%.
+Just realize that investment returns go up and down, and if you borrow from your account, you’re still required to repay the interest and loan.

 WiseBanyan – Broader Investment Choices for Low Fee